-Good Energy is exploring the options for developing a consented solar PV development at Brynwhilach Farm, near Llangyfelach, north of Swansea.
+Good Energy is working on the construction of a new solar farm at Brynwhilach Farm, near Llangyfelach, north of Swansea.

-The site at Brynwhilach Farm is well screened from view, surrounded by trees and existing electricity substations and pylons.
+The site at Brynwhilach Farm is well screened from view, surrounded by trees, hedges and existing electricity substations and pylons.

-Our environmental plan for the site includes creating a wildflower meadow throughout solar farm, planting new hedgerows and installing bird and bat boxes in existing trees to enhance habitats for a variety of wildlife.
+Our environmental plan for the site includes sowing wildflowers, planting new hedgerows and installing bird and bat boxes in existing trees to enhance habitats for a variety of wildlife.

-**Based on the estimated annual output of 12,900MWh and the average annual household electricity consumption for 2014 of 4,001kWh (Source: DECC, Energy Consumption in the UK, 2015).
+**Based on the estimated annual output of 5,350MWh and UK average annual household electricity consumption for 2015 of 3,938kWh (Source: DECC, Energy Consumption in the UK, 2016).

 Ready to switch?